 While moles are very common, some can cause cosmetic concerns and others may develop into skin cancer.
 Getting your moles checked by Ife Rodney, MD, FAAD, at Eternal Dermatology can provide you with answers about the health of your skin and removal options, if desired.
-Located in Glenn Dale, Maryland, Dr. Rodney provides comprehensive skin care solutions, including mole removal, so you can look and feel your best.
+Located in Fulton, Maryland, Dr. Rodney provides comprehensive skin care solutions, including mole removal, so you can look and feel your best.
 Call or click to schedule an appointment online today.

 A mole, also called a nevus, is a common skin condition that affects most people.
 Moles can vary in size from a small dot to larger areas of raised, darkened skin about an inch in diameter.
 They may be flat or raised, smooth or rough, and may have hairs growing from them.